 Clearer barcodes, QR codes with small pulse width, moderate frequency, difficult to remove, easy to scan |

-However, many customers expect MOPA laser marking machines to have the same processing speed as ordinary fiber laser marking machines, which is clearly not the case.
+However, many customers expect MOPA fiber laser marking machines to have the same processing speed as ordinary laser marking machine models, which is clearly not the case.
 These two technologies are different.
 When engraving color effects, the machine needs to mark at high frequencies with minimal shadow effects, resulting in high resolution but slower engraving speeds.
-Additionally, in deep metal engraving, MOPA laser marking machines may not have an advantage in terms of single pulse energy, but they excel in fine effects compared to regular laser marking machines.
+Additionally, in deep metal engraving, MOPA fiber laser marking machines may not have an advantage in terms of single pulse energy, but they excel in fine effects compared to regular laser marking machine models.
 Therefore, customers need to understand the advantages and disadvantages of this type of laser marking machine before purchasing.